backand/fnhub-cli/README.md

 The `init` command initializes a fnhub.io module.
 It creates a `module.yaml` file in the working directory.
 This file will hold all necessary information about the module being created.

 #### Example
-`fnhub init --name hi --authorEmail relly@backand.com --authorName "Relly Rivlin" --version 1.0.110 --description "module description" --repo", "https://github.com/relly/fnhub" --keywords "hello world", --license mit`
+`fnhub init --name hi --authorEmail relly@backand.com --authorName "Relly Rivlin" --version 1.0.110 --description "module description" --repo" "https://github.com/relly/fnhub" --keywords "hello world" --license mit`

 #### Options and Parameters